PRIVACY NOTICE – THE ORATORY COMMUNITY Including Old Oratorians and Friends of the Oratory School (FOS)

 Friends of the Oratory School (FOS) collects data such as name and contact details for the Year Group representatives.

 Data about Old Oratorians will usually be collected directly from Oratorians at the point of leaving the School, but some data may be collected from third parties (such as from parents or siblings, LinkedIn, social media, career events etc).

-The Development Office is the Association department responsible for alumni relations, events, communications and fundraising.
-The schools have a legitimate interest in maintaining relationships with parents, alumni, friends and supporters for the benefit of fundraising and development activity and to help safeguard the schools’ future.
+The Development and Alumni Office is the Schools’ department responsible for alumni relations, events, communications and fundraising.
+The school has a legitimate interest in maintaining relationships with parents, alumni, friends and supporters for the benefit of fundraising and development activity and to help safeguard the school’s future.

-The Development Office holds information about alumni, parents, former parents, staff, former staff and other supporters.
+The Development and Alumni Office holds information about alumni, parents, former parents, staff, former staff and other supporters.
 Examples of the data we may hold are:

 Please let us know If you do not want to be contacted by a.) post, email or phone about general news and events; or b.) by post, email or phone about fundraising initiatives.
 We ask you to let us know your data preferences so that we can ensure our communications are relevant to you.
 You can update your data preferences at any time by emailing email@example.com.

 Data about our Oratory Community and alumni is held securely in a database by the School and is treated confidentially and with sensitivity for the benefit of the Oratory Community and the Oratory School.
 Such data may be made available upon request to academic and administrative departments of the Oratory School, elected members of the Oratory Society, who assist the FOS Committee as representatives from their respective year group and Old Oratorians who volunteer to lead alumni events.